 The Law School is committed to its Safe Space Initiative that offers members of the community “safe places” where they can discuss equality or inclusiveness in privacy.

 The Law School strongly believes that the legal profession should reflect the ever-increasing diversity of our society and works with the Law School Admission Council’s DiscoverLaw program to encourage racially and ethnically diverse students to discover career opportunities in law.

-Valparaiso University, home to more than 4,000 law, graduate and undergraduate students, offers the opportunities that come from living in a diverse community of learning.
-Law student organizations often partner with main campus student organizations to put on events.
-Law students participate in intramural sports, and attend the many cultural, educational and social events through the Ghandhi-King Center for Diversity and Global Engagement, and the Office of International Students and Scholars.
-Every fall and spring semester, a wide variety of cultural arts events are open to the university community and the general public, including a World Cinema Series.
+Valparaiso University, home to more than 4,000 law, graduate, and undergraduate students, offers the opportunities that come from living in a diverse community of learning.
+Law student organizations often partner with main campus student organizations to host events.
+Law students participate in intramural sports and attend the many cultural, educational and social events through the Ghandhi-King Center for Diversity and Global Engagement and the Office of International Students and Scholars.
+Every fall and spring semester, a wide variety of cultural arts events are open to the University community and the general public, including a World Cinema Series.